keval101/Portfolio/README.md

 # Personal Portfolio

-To Start the Project install angular cli npm install -g @angular/cli
+To Start the Project install angular cli using npm install -g @angular/cli

 to run the project run following commands